MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 >**Evidence of compromise:**
 >If you discover evidence of compromise, then it is important to take the steps highlighted in the containment and recovery sections.
 This will help address the risk, but will need further investigation to understand the source of the compromise to avoid further impact and ensure bad actors are removed.

+There are two primary methods of gaining access to systems via the use of applications.
+The first involves an application being consented to by an administrator or user, usually via a phishing attack.
+This would be part of initial access to a system and is often referred to as "consent phishing".

+The second method involves an already compromised administrator account creating a new app for the purposes of persistence, data collection and to stay under the radar.
+For example, an OAuth app could be created by a compromised administrator with a seemingly innocuous name, avoiding detection and allowing long term access to data without the need for an account.
+This is often seen in nation state attacks.

+Below are some of the steps which can be taken to investigate further.

 ### Check M365 Unified Audit Log (UAL) for phishing indications for the past 7 days

-Typically, when attackers use malicious or compromised applications as a means of persistence or to exfiltrate data, a phishing campaign is involved.
+Sometimes, when attackers use malicious or compromised applications as a means of persistence or to exfiltrate data, a phishing campaign is involved.
 Based on the findings from the previous steps, you should review the identities of:

 - Application Owners
 - Consent Admins